 Tuesday, 12 June 2018

-Jurassic Park: Fallen Kingdom (4 Stars)
+Jurassic World: Fallen Kingdom (4 Stars)

 This is the fifth film in the Jurassic Park franchise, and the second film in a planned Jurassic World trilogy.
 It picks up the story three years after the last film.
 At the end of "Jurassic World" the theme park on Isla Nubar was destroyed, allowing the animals to run wild.
 This film begins with the threat of a volcanic eruption that will destroy all living creatures on the island, making dinosaurs extinct once more.
 This leads to interesting ethical debates.
 While some conservationists say that endangered species should be protected, others say that they were artificially created species, so they don't have the right to be protected.
 I personally would argue for a third standpoint: the dinosaurs were artificially created once, so instead of investing vast amounts of money and human lives in a rescue mission they should be allowed to become extinct again, because they can be recreated again at any time.